 Shawnee State designed its biomedical sciences program to thoroughly prepare students for medical school entry.
 Not only does it include all required classes for medical school entry—we also offer a unique set of advanced biology courses that students are unlikely to find at any other undergraduate institution.
 For example: we offer an advanced human anatomy course that involves actual human cadaver dissection.

 Shawnee State faculty members offer research opportunities for every student enrolled in our program, and work one-on-one with them in several dedicated research lab spaces.

-- Eight highly-qualified faculty members.
-Six with Ph.D.'s in biology, one with a DVM, and one with an M.S. in biology.
+- Seven highly-qualified faculty members.
+Five with Ph.D.'s in biology, one with a DVM, and one with an M.S. in biology.

 - Undergraduate research opportunities every semester.